avi8or/obsidian-cli-quick-notes/docs/pr-diffs/pr-02-links.md

 +  obsidian-cli [command]
 +
 +Available Commands:
++  alias          Generate a shell alias snippet or install a symlink shortcut
 +  completion     Generate the autocompletion script for the specified shell
 +  create         Creates note in vault
 +  daily          Creates or opens daily note in vault